cwhelan/cloudbreak/README.md

 to start with FASTQ files and use Hadoop to help parallelize your alignments, or if you already have an aligned BAM file and just want to use Cloudbreak to call variants.
-In addition, the workflow is slightly different depending on whether you want to run on a local hadoop cluster or want to run using a cloud provider like Amazon EC2.
+In addition, the workflow is slightly different depending on whether you want to run on a local Hadoop cluster or want to run using a cloud provider like Amazon EC2.
 Later in this file, we've listed a set of scenarios to describe options for running the Cloudbreak pipeline.
 Find the scenario that best fits your use case for more details on how to run that workflow.
 For each scenario, we have created a template script that contains